polyaxon/polyaxon/templates/polyaxonfile_specification/introduction.md

  * [model](model_sections#model): defines the model to use based on the declarative API.
  * [train](model_sections#train)sec: defines how to train a model and how to read the data.
  * [eval](model_sections#train): defines how to evaluate a modela how to read the data

+## Required sections

+The required sections are the minimum sections necessary to run an experiment/group of experiments.
+Some sections may become optional if the polyaxon file is used to override another polyaxonfile.

+In general in order to have a valid specification, you need the following sections:

+ * version
+ * project
+ * run or model